What Will Matter When AI Knows Everything?

 But because their education never fully addressed the questions that matter most.

-Modern education excels at transferring information.
+Modern education can transfer information.

-What it rarely does is teach people how to:
+But it rarely teaches people how to:

-take initiative without being told
+take initiative without being assigned

-align learning with real-world responsibility
+align learning with real-world contribution

-persist through uncertainty and difficulty
+persist through uncertainty

 Why College and Work Often Aren’t Enough